Dreaming in Cuban: Minor characters

-The rift created by politics is also an important theme of the novel.
-Politics pervade the novel—it is political conflict due to the revolution that leads to the Puente family's exile.
-Politics also polarize the del Pino family's relationships.
-Celia is steadfast in her support of the revolution, even to the point of suppressing creative works in her role as a judge.
-Her socialism links her more closely to her son Javier, but distances her from Lourdes and even Felicia, with whom she was once close.
-At the same time, Lourdes’ zealous pro-U.S. patriotism distances her from her own daughter Pilar.
-Ultimately, political inflexibility leads to increasing isolation—Celia is left alone in Cuba, while Lourdes returns home without any greater closeness with her daughter or husband.

 Novel structure

 Dreaming in Cuban is divided into three books.
 Each book consists of several chapters of narration and one or more chapters of letters written by Celia.
 The letters all were written prior to the timeline of the rest of the novel.
 Within each chapter, different sections may center on different characters.
 These are indicated by the appearance of the character's name along with the year prior to the section.
 The narration of the novel generally moves forward in time, but this is complicated by the frequent appearance of memories and the fact that the novel jumps back and forth between different locations and characters.

 The novel is also written through several different styles of narration.
 The majority of the novel is told through a third-person omniscient narrator.
 This style of narration is used for sections of the novel centering on the older generations—Celia, Lourdes, and Felicia—as well as Ivanito's first section.
 First-person narration also appears, usually in connection with the youngest generation of the del Pino family.
 Pilar is the most frequent first-person narrator, but Ivanito and Luz (Felicia's children) also narrate sections in the first person.
 Additionally, Herminia, Felicia's best friend, narrates a section telling the story of Felicia's final days.
 Celia's first-person voice is also heard through the appearance of her letters which help to fill in gaps in the family's history.